born2bemedia/itconsult/src/lib/policies/terms-and-conditions.md

 Using the website or its Content for illegal activities or promoting unlawful or infringing actions.
 Using, exporting, or re-exporting the Content violates applicable laws or regulations, including export laws.

+## Refund Policy
+Nexoria has a strict no-refund policy for all purchases made through https://nexoria.ai.
+By completing a transaction on our website, you agree that all sales are final and non-refundable.
+In exceptional cases, Nexoria may consider refund requests under specific circumstances, such as duplicate or accidental payments, incorrect payment amounts caused by technical errors, or the non-delivery of products or services due to reasons within our control.
+To request a refund, you must contact our support team at <a href="mailto:info@nexoria.ai">info@nexoria.ai</a>, providing your full name, email address, transaction ID, and a detailed explanation.
+Refund requests will be reviewed within 7 business days; approval is at Nexoria’s sole discretion.

+Refunds are not available for services successfully delivered as described, dissatisfaction unrelated to service quality, or requests submitted beyond 14 days of purchase.
+Nexoria reserves the right to update this Refund Policy without prior notice.
+Continued website use after any updates constitutes acceptance of the revised policy.

+For further information, please contact us at <a href="mailto:info@nexoria.ai">info@nexoria.ai</a>.

+## Dispute Policy
+If a dispute arises concerning your use of the website or services provided by Nexoria, you agree to the following dispute resolution process:
+- **Resolution Attempt:** You must first contact Nexoria at info@nexoria.ai to attempt to resolve the dispute informally.
+Include all relevant details and supporting documentation.
+- **Binding Arbitration:** If the dispute cannot be resolved informally, it will be settled by binding arbitration under the rules of the jurisdiction governing these Terms (Nevis, West Indies).
+The arbitration will be conducted confidentially and in English.
+- **Jurisdiction:** Any legal proceedings arising out of these Terms shall be governed by the laws of Nevis, West Indies, without regard to its conflict of law principles.
+- **Limitations on Claims:** Any claim related to these Terms must be filed within one year after the cause of action arises or will be permanently barred.

 ## Breach of Terms